 Some more ideas more to stretch your legs

-If you want more of a challenge then head off along the coast path to Stonebarrow Hill (in the direction of Charmouth).
-It’s 2 miles as the crow flies but sure to feel more like 5!
+If you want more of a challenge then head off along the coast path (in the direction of Charmouth) and loop back to Langdon Woods via the little derelict chapel at Stanton St Gabriel’s.
+You could also keep going to Stonebarrow Hill, it’s 2 miles as the crow flies but sure to feel more like 5!
 Here your loving other half or less fit mates can be waiting with the kids and an ice cream!

 The other route is back down the hill the way you came you can then follow the signs into Chiddeock where you could go for lunch or a well deserved drink at the Anchor Inn (Seatown).
 This is seriously on my list to do, with or without the walking!